denverquane/MMM-Teslamate/README.md

             // play with this until it looks about right.
             // tested values: 0 for m3/STUD_3QTR, 25 for ms/STUD_SIDE
             verticalOffset: 0,
+            // scale the image to remove excessive background on the sides
+            scale: 1,
             opacity: 0.5
         },
         // show inside and outside temperatures below the car image: when AC or preconditioning is running (default), always, or never